ellaudet/dsslearnr/README.md

 ## Feedback

 Any errors in these tutorials are my responsibility.
-If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/ellaudet/dsslearnr/issues) or contact me at [ellaudet@gmail.com](mailto:ellaudet@gmail.com).
+If you encounter any issues or have suggestions, please [open an issue](https://github.com/ellaudet/dsslearnr/issues) or contact me at [ellaudet@gmail.com](mailto:ellaudet@gmail.com).
 Your feedback is highly appreciated!

 *I hope these tutorials are helpful to you and your students!* — Elena